Welcome to Corruption Prevention Network

 Q: Do you offer certified training programs with Continuing Professional Education (CPE) points?

-7 A: The CPN is not a Registered Training Organisation (RTO) and therefore we cannot provide VET or other Qualification frameworks training.
+A: Unfortunately, the CPN is not a Registered Training Organisation (RTO) and therefore we cannot provide VET or other Qualification frameworks training.
 However, it is our intention to engage with an RTO in the future in order that our membership can obtain the professional training they require.
 In relation to CPE we are investigating this at the present time as it has not been something that the CPN has offered and if we are able to structure our seminars to meet the CPE requirements then we will seek to establish this for our members.
-Attendees of our Annual Forum are provided with a certificate of attendance with up to 7.5 hours recorded.

 Q: Are there any education seminars held outside the Sydney Metropolitan Area?

 A: At the current time we only hold our seminars in Sydney as this is where the bulk of our membership are located.
-We currently enable other areas of NSW to access our monthly education seminars and materials either via online streaming services or available download.
-It is not our intention to physically hold forums in other locations in NSW at the present time due to the logistics and the time required of our volunteer management team and presenters who give of their time voluntarily.
+We are currently working to enable other areas of NSW to access our materials either via online streaming services or available download.
+It is not our intention to physically hold forums in any other location in NSW at the present time due to the logistics and the time required of our volunteer management team and presenters who give of their time voluntarily.

 Q: What is the content of the seminars and forum?